Welcome to today's edition of the Rush 24-7 podcast.

 By the way, folks, I want to remind you at this NBC News Wall Street Journal poll.

-Blame the Tea Party for destroying the Republican Party.
+Blamed the Tea Party for destroying the Republican Party.

-Blame the Tea Party for the shutdown.
+Blamed the Tea Party for the shutdown.

 And you remember how the media just loved that poll.

-I mean, they came at poll hit and they ran with it because it was exactly what they wanted the news to be.
+I mean, they came at poll hit, and they ran with it because it was exactly what they wanted the news to be.

 The GOP responsible for the shutdown.